 In the Junior Technical Schools pupils are enrolled at 12 to 13 years of age for a course extending over three years designed to qualify for entrance to the Senior Technical Schools.
-There were 27 of these junior schools in operation at the end of 1926 with a net enrolment of 6,010 pupils.
+There were 25 of these junior schools in operation at the end of 1927, with a net enrolment of 6,244 pupils.

 Ten Schools of Domestic Arts have been established, and have met with such success that the accommodation is already overtaxed.
 At these institutions, in addition to continuing their general education, the girls receive special instruction in cookery, needlework, and various home duties.
+The attendance in 1927 numbered 2,418.